lieszkol/november-gallery/README.md

 `effect` | Transition Effect | Tranisition effect.
 Can be "slide", "fade", "cube", "coverflow" or "flip" `direction` | Direction | Can be "horizontal" or "vertical" `speed` | Transition Speed | How long the transition effect lasts, in milliseconds.
 1000 = 1 seconds.
+`lazyLoad` | Lazy-load images? | Toggle ON to only load the images the user is looking at.
+Previous and next images are set to pre-load automatically.
+`addPagination`
+`addNavigation`
+`autoplay`
+`autoplayDelay`
-`additionalLightboxOptions` | Script options | Additional JS options that you want passed onto the UniteGallery script, for example: `theme_panel_position: "bottom"`
+`additionalGalleryOptions` | Script options | Additional JS options that you want passed onto the UniteGallery script, for example: `theme_panel_position: "bottom"`

 **Example Page**